 Roth IRAs.
 For distributions from a Roth IRA, report the gross distribution in box 1 but generally leave box 2a blank.
 Check the "Taxable amount not determined" box in box 2b.
 Enter Code J, Q, or T, as appropriate, in box 7.
-Do not use any other codes with Code Q or Code T. You may enter Code 8 or P with Code J. For the withdrawal of excess contributions, see Roth IRA, later.
+Do not use any other codes with Code Q or Code T. You may enter Code 8 or P with Code J. For the withdrawal of excess contributions, see Roth IRA under Box 2a.
+Taxable amount, later.
 It is not necessary to mark the IRA/SEP/SIMPLE checkbox.